LXQin/PRECISION.seq/README.md

 * Obtain the output including the DE genes and p-values for each gene;
 * Visualize the outputs for methods comparision.

-The package can be installed in R.
+The package can be installed in R. The full *package documentation* can be found [here](https://lxqin.github.io/PRECISION.seq/).

 ```R
 devtools::install_github("LXQin/precision.seq")